Non-Surgical Gum Disease Treatment

 DEEP CLEANING AND ROOT PLANING

 One of the most effective periodontal disease treatment methods for gum disease is a deep cleaning.
 During a deep cleaning, we will remove excess plaque and tartar from your teeth and under your gum-line.
 The plaque and tartar stuck on your teeth and under your gums is what irritates your gums and causes gingivitis.
-Our cleaning methods will eliminate the problem and provide you with healthy gums so that you can live a happier, healthier life.
+Our teeth whitening and cleaning methods will eliminate the problem and provide you with healthy gums so that you can live a happier, healthier life.

 During root planing, Dr. Reiter will reach the roots of your teeth to clean them and smooth them out.
 When periodontitis is present, you will typically need to undergo root planing and sometimes additional periodontal disease treatment or gum disease treatment.